 Depart Camp 5, and trek to Long Litut.
 Proceed downstream to Park HQ.
 After lunch, drop off at the airport for departure flight in the afternoon.

-1 night at Longhouse Room at park HQ (twin sharing) with breakfast, 2 nights at Camp 5 (dormitory with bedding and mosquito nets provided), tours & transfers (in Mulu), meals as indicated (B = Breakfast, L = Lunch, D = Dinner) and guiding on tours with an English-speaking guide.
+1 night at Longhouse Room at park HQ (twin sharing) with breakfast, 2 nights at Camp 5 (dormitory with bedding and mosquito nets provided), tours & transfers (in Mulu), park entry fees, meals as indicated (B = Breakfast, L = Lunch, D = Dinner) and guiding on tours with an English-speaking guide.

 Air tickets to/from Mulu, optional activities, alcoholic beverages, other items not mentioned.